This fact sheet was updated 11/8/2020.

-Humans and wildlife can become infected with West Nile Virus from the bite of an infected mosquito.
-About 80% of people infected with WNV will show no symptoms, while as many as 20% will exhibit u-like symptoms.
-Approximately one in 150 people infected with the virus will become seriously ill with potentially fatal neurological disease.
-Adults over the age of 50 are at the greatest risk of developing the severe form of the disease because of age-related deficiencies in immune function.
+West Nile Virus infects over 250 species of birds, but crows, blue jays, raptors and ravens are the most susceptible.
+Mammals, including humans, can also become infected with WNV from the bite of an infected mosquito.
+About 80% of infected humans will show no symptoms, while as many as 20% will exhibit flu-like symptoms.
+Less than 1% of people infected with the virus will become seriously ill with potentially fatal neurological disease.
+Individuals over the age of 50 or under 15 are at greatest risk of developing the severe form of the disease because of age-related deficiencies in immune function.

-West Nile Virus is most often transmitted through the bite of infected mosquitoes.
+West Nile Virus is transmitted through the bite of an infected mosquito.
 Mosquitoes acquire the virus by feeding on the blood of infected birds and then transmit the virus to uninfected birds during a subsequent feeding.
-Humans and other mammals can become infected by the species of mosquitoes that feed on both birds and mammals.
-Mosquitoes in the Culex group primarily bite birds and are the most common carries of WNV, while Coquillettidia species bite both birds and mammals.
-Mammals do not produce enough viral particles in their blood to transmit WNV to mosquitoes, so they are considered dead-end hosts.
-While mosquitoes are considered the primary mode of transmission, the virus may be spread from bird to bird in food or water that is contaminated with infected bodily secretions.
+In some birds, the virus can persist for more than three months in the blood.
+Mosquitoes in the Culex group primarily attack birds and are the most common carriers of WNV, though the virus has been detected in over 60 mosquito species in the US.
+While mosquitoes are considered the primary mode of transmission, the virus may be spread directly from bird to bird via food or water that is contaminated with infected bodily secretions.
 Raptors can acquire the virus by consuming infected birds.

 Most mammals do not show clinical signs of this disease.
-Horses and humans are more likely than other mammals to develop a flu-like illness or signs of neurologic disease.
+Horses and humans are more likely than other mammals to develop a flu-like illness (fever, headache, tiredness, body aches, nausea and vomiting) or signs of neurologic disease.
 Severe debilitating disease and death are most likely to occur in the elderly or those with compromised immune function.